nekromoff/kde-migrant/README.md

 2. Select configuration folders and files to backup (or select whole categories such as KDE, Plasma, Flatpaks, Snaps)
 3. Confirm to create backup configuration

+Note: Files or folders larger than 100 KB will have filesize information on red background shown next to them.

 ## 3. CLI: Run backup process

 Dry run to simulate backup based on existing configuration: